 How do you calculate garnish per cocktail?

-The trick is to convert everything to 'per piece' or 'per portion'.
-This gives you a realistic picture of what each cocktail actually costs.
+Convert everything to 'per piece' or 'per portion'.
+This approach gives you realistic costs for each drink served.

 Fresh mint for Mojitos: